HelpfulJinx/craftlogic-crochet-v0.1/README.md

 # CraftLogic: Crochet
 **Version 0.1 — Console Prototype**

+A beginner-friendly CLI prototype that generates crochet project guidance (Blanket Builder + “Recreate from Photo” demo) with back/quit navigation.

 CraftLogic: Crochet is an early-stage pattern-planning tool designed to help crocheters calculate blanket dimensions, borders, and estimated yarn requirements without guesswork.

 This version is a **Python console prototype**, built to validate logic, user flow, and core calculations before moving toward a graphical or mobile interface.